plclub/plclub-web/blog/2020-05-15-Defunctionalize-the-Continuation.md

 (\y -> k0 (1 + (2 + (3 + y))))
 ```

-Now, using properties of addition (associativity),
-they can be simplified:
+Now, these continuations can be simplified:

 ```haskell
 (\y -> k0 (1 + y))